Tired of cleaning on your weekends? Feel like you can never stay on top of all of the tasks that need to get done to have a clean house?

 Vacuum the entire house, making sure to focus on corners and edges — like behind couches and under beds.
 Clean up any dirt or pet hair that is left after vacuuming.

 You can sweep the kitchen and bathroom floors with a broom or dust mop, but make sure to vacuum all of the other rooms.
+Concentrate on common area floors to make sure dirt doesn’t build up in the most-used areas.

 Dust Every Room